C-reactive protein: Diagnostic use

 Normal levels increase with aging.
 Higher levels are found in late pregnant women, mild inflammation and viral infections (10–40 mg/L), active inflammation, bacterial infection (40–200 mg/L), severe bacterial infections and burns (>200 mg/L).

 CRP cut-off levels indicating bacterial from non-bacterial illness can vary due to co-morbidities such as malaria, HIV and malnutrition and the stage of disease presentation.
+In patients presenting to the emergency department with suspected sepsis, a CRP/albumin ratio of less than 32 has a negative predictive value of 89% for ruling out sepsis.

 CRP is a more sensitive and accurate reflection of the acute phase response than the ESR (erythrocyte sedimentation rate).
 ESR may be normal while CRP is elevated.
 CRP returns to normal more quickly than ESR in response to therapy.

 Cardiovascular disease

 Recent research suggests that patients with elevated basal levels of CRP are at an increased risk of diabetes, hypertension and cardiovascular disease.
 A study of over 700 nurses showed that those in the highest quartile of trans fat consumption had blood levels of CRP that were 73% higher than those in the lowest quartile.
 Although one group of researchers indicated that CRP may be only a moderate risk factor for cardiovascular disease, this study (known as the Reykjavik Study) was found to have some problems for this type of analysis related to the characteristics of the population studied, and there was an extremely long follow-up time, which may have attenuated the association between CRP and future outcomes.
-Others have shown that CRP can exacerbate ischemic necrosis in a complement-dependent fashion and that CRP inhibition can be a safe and effective therapy for myocardial and cerebral infarcts; so far, this has been demonstrated in animal models only.
+Others have shown that CRP can exacerbate ischemic necrosis in a complement-dependent fashion and that CRP inhibition can be a safe and effective therapy for myocardial and cerebral infarcts; this has been demonstrated in animal models and humans.

 It has been hypothesized that patients with high CRP levels might benefit from use of statins.
 This is based on the JUPITER trial that found that elevated CRP levels without hyperlipidemia benefited.
 Statins were selected because they have been proven to reduce levels of CRP.
 Studies comparing effect of various statins in hs-CRP revealed similar effects of different statins.
 A subsequent trial however failed to find that CRP was useful for determining statin benefit.

 In a meta-analysis of 20 studies involving 1,466 patients with coronary artery disease, CRP levels were found to be reduced after exercise interventions.
 Among those studies, higher CRP concentrations or poorer lipid profiles before beginning exercise were associated with greater reductions in CRP.

 To clarify whether CRP is a bystander or active participant in atherogenesis, a 2008 study compared people with various genetic CRP variants.
 Those with a high CRP due to genetic variation had no increased risk of cardiovascular disease compared to those with a normal or low CRP.
 A study published in 2011 shows that CRP is associated with lipid responses to low-fat and high-polyunsaturated fat diets.